City's first park permit issued to Lake Harriet encampment

 “This is like no other site,” said Michelle Smith, who obtained a permit for the encampment from the Minneapolis Park and Recreation Board (MPRB).

-Since the Park Board voted to rein back its previous declaration of parkland as a refuge for unsheltered people and establish a system for 20 permitted encampments citywide, only Smith’s Lake Harriet site has been approved.
+Since the Park Board voted to rein back its previous declaration of parkland as a refuge for unsheltered people and establish a system for 20 permitted encampments citywide, only four sites have been approved, with Smith’s site at Lake Harriet being the first.
 And while other encampments — such as the 2018 Wall of Forgotten Natives camp at Franklin & Hiawatha — have been temporarily tolerated by the city, Smith’s site is the first in Minneapolis history to receive explicit approval.

 Vaughn Yaints is both a resident and coordinator at the Lake Harriet site.
 Both he and Smith had been involved in the encampment at Powderhorn Park, but they said the original organizers lost control of the situation and they wanted a smaller, more manageable encampment.